ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ~~~~~~~~~~
 {: #fig-webtransport-layers title="WebTransport Layering"}

-While WebTransport requires HTTP for its handshake, it doesn't require HTTP for
+While WebTransport requires HTTP for the handshake, it doesn't require HTTP for
 anything else.
 HTTP/3 offers two features in addition to HTTP Semantics: QPACK
 header compression and Server Push.
 Neither of these can be used to the benefit
 of WebTransport after the handshake succeeds.